Greenspace: Your Natural Flow or a Parody of Fate?

 He sips the air.

-Trembling, he awakes.
+Trembling, he wakes.

 Her water too icy to birth life,